mesonbuild/meson/docs/markdown/Reference-manual.md

 that the arguments are only used for the current project, they won't be used in any other subproject.

+Since 0.47.0 those flags can be ignored by by some targets by setting their `ignore_project_args` keyword argument to `true`.

 ### add_project_link_arguments()

 ``` meson